Observational Signatures of Black Hole Accretion: Rotating vs. Spherical Flows with Tilted Magnetic Fields: Methodology

 For comparison, we also use a standard $a=0.9375$ \textit{rotating} MAD torus simulation (labeled as MAD hereafter).
 The initial constant angular momentum \citet{Fishbone1976} torus has an inner radius of $r_{\rm in} = 20\,r_{\rm g}$ and a pressure maximum of $41\,r_{\rm g}$.
 The initial magnetic field is set via the vector potential $A_\varphi \propto \max(q,0),$ with

 where $\rho$ is the fluid frame mass density, $\rho_{\rm max} = 1$, and the proportionality constant is set so that the maximum pressure in the torus divided by the maximum magnetic pressure in the torus is 100.
 Small perturbations are added to the torus pressure at 2\% level.
 The adiabatic index for this simulation is $\gamma = 13/9$.
+The MAD torus simulation is run for $10^4 \,r_g/c$ and reaches approximate inflow equilibrium (based on constancy of $\dot M$) out to $\simeq 30 \,r_g$.
+While the fluid state beyond this and especially beyond the initial pressure maximum where the simulation still retains memory of the initial condition is not expected to be representative of what is found in Nature, our results -- even when considering very faint emission as in Sec.~\ref{sec:polar} -- are only negligibly affected by material beyond ${\sim}16\,r_g$.

 To calculate the radiative properties of these simulations, we adopt a series of electron temperature post-processing models, with different fixed values of electron-proton temperature ratio $T_e / T_p$.
 The electron temperature $T_e$ can be computed from GRMHD fluid pressure $p$ and density $\rho$ with